 Implementing a marketing budget allows you to keep an eye on your ingoings and outgoings.
 It also means you can trim down unnecessary costs.
 And, with the right tracking in place, you can optimise your budget based on what works best.

-Related: Not sure how to optimise your marketing based on what works?
-Here’s how you can do it using Ruler Analytics.
+Related: How to optimise your marketing based on what works

 A marketing budget allows you to cover your current marketing initiatives and plan for your future marketing campaigns too.